 How much water do you need?

 You need at least 2 inches to create a vortex and give the egg a round rather than flat shape.
 I use a 2 quart pot that is 3 inches tall and add just over 2 inches of water into it.
-Using more water doesn’t hurt, but it won’t solve the problems of eggs with runny whites.
+Unless you are very practiced with the vortex technique, I suggest you use a 3-4 quart pot to make stirring without spilling easier.

 Does vinegar help?